NVIDIA/cuda-quantum/docs/sphinx/using/backends/simulators.rst

 The :code:`nvidia-mgpu` backend has additional performance improvements to help reduce your simulation runtimes, even on a single GPU.
 One of the performance improvements is to fuse multiple gates together during runtime.
+For example, :code:`x(qubit0)` and :code:`x(qubit1)` can be fused together into a single 4x4 matrix operation on the state vector rather than 2 separate 2x2 matrix operations on the state vector.
+This fusion reduces memory bandwidth on the GPU because the state vector is transferred into and out of memory fewer times.
 By default, up to 4 gates are fused together for single-GPU simulations, and up to 6 gates are fused together for multi-GPU simulations.
 The number of gates fused can **significantly** affect performance of some circuits, so users can override the default fusion level by setting the setting `CUDAQ_MGPU_FUSE` environment variable to another integer value as shown below.

 .. tab:: Python